qaisjp/comm2-report/chapters/2-bg/1-comm1.md

 Each flag is a hyperlink reference to the current page with the `set_lang` GET parameter appended.
 For example, if the user clicks on the German flag when on the resource listing page (`?p=resource`), they will be directed to the `?p=resources&set_lang=de` page.

 On receipt of the `set_lang` GET parameter, the backend immediately saves the language in the PHP session, via the `$_SESSION` dictionary.
-This parameter is used directly in file inclusion without sanitisation, making it an attack vector, as per CWE-22 [@CWE22ImproperLimitation].
+This parameter is used directly, without sanitisation, when using `include` inside PHP scripts.
+This is an attack vector, as per CWE-22 [@CWE22ImproperLimitation].

 Each language file is a PHP script that adds strings sequentially to an array, as shown below: